 1. Poorly maintained

 Commercial roof’s need to be properly maintained in order to extend their lifespan.
-A poorly maintained roof will inevitably lead to leaks.
+A poorly maintained roof will inevitably lead to a leak.
 There are some things that are out of your control.
 Winter can bring uncontrollable weather conditions, heavy rain, thick snow and harsh winds.
 All of which can have an impact on your roof.
-Running the risk of leaks.
+Running the risk of roof leaks.

 It’s incredibly important to have a roof maintenance plan in place.
 Unsure on where to start?
 Speak to the company that installed your roof.
-Any professional commercial flat roofing contractor should give you tips and advice on how to maintain your roof.
+Any professional commercial flat roofing contractor should give you tips and advice on how to maintain your commercial roofing.

 2. Build-up of water

 Standing water is a commercial roof’s worst enemy.
-It’s probably one of the most common reasons why commercial roofs leak.
+It’s probably one of the most common reasons why a commercial roof leaks.
 Standing water and its additional weight can lead to sagging in the roof.
 It can also lead to a growth in plants and moss, as well as the roof deteriorating a lot faster.
-Resulting in leaks.
+All inevitably resulting in roof leaks.

 There are a number of reasons why a commercial flat roof may suffer from standing water.
 Including:

-- A poorly designed roof – This isn’t due to a fault of your own.
+- Poorly designed roof – This isn’t due to a fault of your own.
 A poorly designed roof can lead to an array of issues, including leaks.
 This is why it’s incredibly important that you hire experienced roofing contractors.

 - Lack of drainage – Again, this isn’t really a fault of your own.
 This could be down to the roofing company not installing sufficient drainage points or an unusual and continuous amount of rainfall.
 It may be worth installing additional drainage outlets to rectify this.